Awards and Scholarships

 Department of Plant, Soil and Microbial Sciences

 The Department of Plant, Soil and Microbial Sciences has scholarships available each year for sophomores, juniors, and seniors based on GPA.
 Scholarships range from $1000 to $3500 per student and one-half of the scholarship is awarded each semester.
-The Department sends an electronic application form to all existing CSS students in early March, and applications are due April 20.
+The Department sends an electronic application form to all existing Crop and Soil Science (CSS) students in late January, and applications are due February 21, 2020.

 - American Society of Agronomy Outstanding Senior Award: Chosen by a faculty committee.
 The recipient is a senior in the Department of Plant, Soil and Microbial Sciences who combines leadership in the Spartan Agronomy Club and other departmental activities with a high level of academic success.
 The recipient receives an engraved plaque and key. (no scholarship application required for this American Society of Agronomy Outstanding Senior Award).